-Basically our own liver produces about 20% of daily cholesterol and we get about 30% from diet.
+Basically, our own liver produces about 20% of daily cholesterol and we get about 30% from the diet.
 So where does the rest come from?
-Well, our body recycles the other 50%, right through out gastrointestinal tract!
+Well, our body recycles the other 50%, right throughout the gastrointestinal tract!

 It's interesting that the top blockbusting drugs, statins, like Lipitor actually act on that 20% that is produced in our liver.
 By the way, those drugs actually inhibit an enzyme called HMG-CoA reductase, which regulates one step in cholesterol synthesis.
 Interestingly insulin, which is produced when we eat a high carbohydrate diet, actually stimulates that enzyme to make more cholesterol.
 So not only do carbs help you store fat, but they indirectly increase your cholesterol as well.

 This all brings us the other 80% of cholesterol, which is absorbed via diet or recycled through our GI tract.
 That's most of our cholesterol!
 And while statins are effective, what if we had something that binds cholesterol in our GI tract and prevents it from being absorbed from our diet and prevents from being recycled?

 So what's the solution!?

 Enter right, Fiber!
 Our miracle drug, which is free through your diet, does exactly that, it binds cholesterol and helps the body to naturally excrete it reducing your cholesterol levels.
 The other benefit is that cholesterol is it reduces insulin spikes by slowing the absorption of carbohydrates, which also prevents that enzyme, HMG-CoA reductase, from producing more cholesterol.
 Fiber is our triple threat!
 Now where to get that fiber?